Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: Introduction

-\begin{itemize} \item A novel multi-user communication architecture is proposed, where each FSTAR-RIS element supports both transmission and reflection functionalities and can flexibly move within a predefined area.
-This enables simultaneous service to users in both transmission and reflection zones, thereby enhancing the spatial degrees of freedom.
+\begin{itemize} \item {A novel multi-user FIRES architecture is proposed, where each element supports simultaneous transmission and reflection and can move continuously within a predefined area.
+This enables concurrent service to users in both transmission and reflection zones, enhancing spatial degrees of freedom.}

-\item The integration of NOMA further enhances spectral efficiency and user connectivity, but also introduces highly non-convex constraints, significantly increasing the complexity of the joint optimization problem.
+\item {Introducing NOMA into the FIRES system, a multi-user transmission mechanism coordinating the spatial and power domains is constructed.
+FIRES actively shapes the equivalent channel difference between users through a reconfigurable propagation environment, while NOMA utilizes this difference in the power domain for successive interference cancellation, thereby achieving efficient multi-user access and interference management.}

-\item We formulate a challenging non-convex joint optimization problem that simultaneously involves the beamforming design at the base station (BS), the transmission/reflection coefficients of the FSTAR-RIS, and the positions of its elements.
+\item We formulate a challenging non-convex joint optimization problem that simultaneously involves the beamforming design at the BS, the transmission/reflection coefficients of the FIRES, and the positions of its elements.
 To tackle the strong variable coupling, we propose a structured three-layer AO framework, where each subproblem is addressed using appropriate techniques such as semi-definite relaxation (SDR), successive convex approximation (SCA), and majorization-minimization (MM), thus reducing the complexity of the original problem.

-\item To overcome the increased coupling among all involved channels caused by the coexistence of direct and FSTAR-RIS-assisted transmission/reflection paths, we propose an MM-based position optimization method.
+\item To overcome the increased coupling among all involved channels caused by the coexistence of direct and FIRES-assisted transmission/reflection paths, we propose an MM-based position optimization method.
 This approach constructs a tractable surrogate function and iteratively refines the element positions, enabling efficient resolution of the otherwise intractable non-convex subproblem.

-\item Simulation results demonstrate that the proposed FSTAR-RIS-NOMA system outperforms existing benchmark schemes in multi-user communication scenarios.
-Specifically, with the same number of RIS elements, it achieves up to a {27\% increase in total sum rate} compared to traditional STAR-RIS systems.
+\item Simulation results demonstrate that the proposed FIRES-NOMA system outperforms existing benchmark schemes in multi-user communication scenarios.
+Specifically, with the same number of RIS elements, it achieves up to a {27\% increase in total sum rate} compared to conventional STAR-RIS systems.
 Moreover, to achieve the same total sum rate, the proposed system requires {approximately 50\% fewer RIS elements}, highlighting its potential to reduce deployment cost and system complexity in large-scale STAR-RIS applications. \end{itemize}